The origin and evolution of the normal Type Ia SN 2018aoz with infant-phase reddening and excess emission: Nebular-Phase Evolution: Constraints on the Progenitor System and Explosion Mechanism

 Such an explosion asymmetry may leave imprints on other lines in the nebular phase.
 In particular, the [\feii]~$\lambda$7155~\AA\ and [\niii]~$\lambda$7378~\AA\ emission features seen in normal \tase\ are expected to be Doppler shifted as a result of the motion of the ejecta core in an asymmetric explosion mechanism \citep{Maeda2010apj, Maeda2010natur, Li2021apj}.
-Note that these two emission features are thought to be primarily produced by single line transitions, whereas other emission features of Fe-peak elements, including [\feiii] and [\coiii], are produced by a blend of several broad absorption features with wavelength separations smaller than their typical line widths \citep{Maeda2010apj, Flors2020mnras}.
+Note that these two emission features are dominated by single line transitions (with minor contribution from the weak [\feii]~$\lambda$7171~\AA\ line), whereas other emission features of Fe-peak elements, including [\feiii] and [\coiii], have contributions from a blend of broad absorption features with wavelength separations smaller than their typical line widths \citep{Maeda2010apj, Flors2020mnras}.
 Thus, shifts in the central wavelengths of [\feiii] and [\coiii] are not solely attributable to Doppler velocity.
-As seen in Figure~\ref{fig:nebspec}, both [\feii] and [\niii] emission features in the nebular-phase spectra of \uname\ are blueshifted, corresponding to average velocities of $-$2240 $\pm$ 0.29 and $-$1900 $\pm$ 0.53 km~s$^{-1}$, respectively.
+Figure~\ref{fig:nebvel} shows that the peak wavelengths of the observed [\feii] and [\niii] features are blueshifted in the nebular-phase spectra of \uname, corresponding to average velocities of ($-$2.3 $\pm$ 0.3) and ($-$1.6 $\pm$ 0.7) $\times$ 10$^3$ km~s$^{-1}$, respectively.
 These are among the most blueshifted velocities reported for those features in \tase\ \citep{Li2021apj, Maeda2010natur}.
 For both asymmetric Chandrasekhar-mass explosion mechanisms \citep{Maeda2010apj} and double-detonations \citep{Boos2021apj}, the observed velocities of Fe and Ni in \uname\ point to a viewing angle where the primary component of the ejecta core is approaching the observer.
 However, we note that asymmetric explosions only provide faster-rising light curves from viewing angles where the ejecta core is \emph{receding} from the observer \citep[see][]{Shen2021apj, Boos2021apj} since those directions provide higher ejecta velocities and lower densities, which leads to shorter diffusion times.
-Thus, asymmetric effects alone are unable to reconcile the fast-rising SN light curves with a relatively large total ejecta mass.
+Thus, asymmetric effects alone are unable to reconcile the fast-rising light curves with a relatively large total ejecta mass.
+We discuss possible explanations for these features in Section~\ref{sec:asym}.